ecsyjs/ecsy/docs/manual/Getting-started.md

 ```

 ## Creating components
 Components are just objects that hold data.
-So we can use any way to define them, for example using ES6 class syntax (recommended):
+We can use any way to define them, for example using ES6 class syntax (recommended):
 ```javascript
 class Acceleration {
   constructor() {